If you are thinking about upgrading your ford then you need to have the best scanner for 6.0 Powerstroke.

 OTC 3111PRO Trilingual Scan Reader is a highly versatile scanner that can be used for many car models.

-The best part is that it is compatible with old models as far back as 1996 from Europe, Asian, Japan, China, or even the USA.
+The best part is that it is compatible with old models as far back as 1996 from Europe, Asia, Japan, China, or even the USA.
 However, these cars must be OBDII compliant.

 Expect nothing less than a wide coverage of almost all diagnosable error codes with this scanning device.